Sap (producer)

-Jonathan King (born February 6, 1990), better known by his stage name Sap (stylized as SAP) is an American hip hop record producer and rapper from Newark, Delaware.
-SAP is an acronym for "Sound of A Pioneer".
-He works closely with producers Cool & Dre, but is currently independent and not signed by a label.
-Sap has produced for artists such as Mac Miller, The Game, Schoolboy Q, Tyga, Chris Webby, Juicy J, Juelz Santana, Fat Joe, Freddie Gibbs, and Meek Mill among others.
-He is best known for producing Mac Miller's Platinum single "Donald Trump" and "Watching Movies", and The Game's "Celebration".
-Most recently Sap Produced, "Powers That Be" featuring Rick Ross and Nas.
-The song is featured on Ross's Album "Rather You Than Me".
-As a rapper he is the leader of the group The Pioneer Crew.
+Jonathan King (born February 6, 1990), better known by his stage name Sap (stylized as SAP; acronym for Sound of a Pioneer) is an American record producer and rapper from Newark, Delaware.
+He has produced for artists such as Mac Miller, the Game, Schoolboy Q, Tyga, Chris Webby, Juicy J, Juelz Santana, Fat Joe, Freddie Gibbs, and Meek Mill, among others.
+He is best known for producing Mac Miller's 2011 single "Donald Trump".